The Children’s Pool, or the “Casa” as locals have called it, is a tiny cove protected by a concrete breakwater.

 The waves crash into the wall where you can experience all the sights, sounds, and the smell of the fresh ocean breeze.
 Children’s Pool boasts some of the most strikingly beautiful sunsets you’ll ever see.
 Couples find it romantic to watch the sunset in the evening as it gradually creates bursts of infinite color as it slowly disappears beyond the ocean horizon.

 Wouldn’t it be nice to watch the sunset near the Children’s Pool?
-The Shoal Beach Hotel in La Jolla is only a 6-minute drive!
+The Shoal La Jolla Beach Hotel is only a 6-minute drive!
 That way you can not only enjoy the sunsets, but you can also discover the world of playful Seal pups!